 Part 2: Sharing our new genre system with the students

 Because my students have not been exposed to genres in depth before, I decided to start with the basics.
-I introduced what genrefication is, why it is important/why we decided to undergo this process, and what genres we decided on.
+I introduced what genrefication is, why it is important/why we decided to undergo this process, and what genres we decided on using a slide deck with visuals.

 The Genre Personality Quiz